 First time: 2013V

-32 hours of lectures, 14 hours of seminars, a total of 46 hours, and 254 hours individual studies and preparations for group presentations, a total of 300 hours.
+32 hours of lectures/discussions in class, 14 hours of student-led seminars, and 8 hours guidance in written assignments, a total of 54 hours.
+Individual studies and preparations for group presentations 246 hours.
+Total: 300 hours.

 Reduction of credits: